htcondor/scitokens-credmon/README.md

     drwxrws--- 2 root condor 4096 Jan 23 15:00
     /var/lib/condor/credentials
     ```
-2. On the `condor_schedd` host, add the following
+2. On the HTCondor submit host, add the following to a HTCondor
-to a configuration file in `/etc/condor/config.d` or wherever the `$CONDOR_CONFIG` variable
+configuration file in `/etc/condor/config.d` or wherever the
-references:
+`$CONDOR_CONFIG` environment variable references:
     ```
 	SEC_CREDENTIAL_DIRECTORY = /var/lib/condor/credentials
-    # PYTHONPATH only needs to be set if the credmon is not installed to system Python
+    # set PYTHONPATH if the credmon library is installed in a non-system Python environment
-    SEC_CREDENTIAL_MONITOR_ENVIRONMENT = "PYTHONPATH=/var/lib/scitokens-credmon"
+    # SEC_CREDENTIAL_MONITOR_ENVIRONMENT = "PYTHONPATH=/var/lib/scitokens-credmon"
     SEC_CREDENTIAL_MONITOR = /usr/bin/condor_credmon
     SEC_CREDENTIAL_MONITOR_LOG = /var/log/condor/CredMonLog
     ```
-3. Modify the `condor_config` to enable the HTCondor CredD and to have
+3. Modify the submit host HTCondor configuration to enable the
-the CredD transfer credentials to job sandboxes:
+HTCondor CredD and to have the CredD transfer credentials to job
+sandboxes:
     ```
     DAEMON_LIST = $(DAEMON_LIST), CREDD
     CREDD_OAUTH_MODE = True
     ```
-4. Add OAuth client information to the `condor_config` for any OAuth
+4. Add OAuth client information to the submit host HTCondor
-providers that you would like your users to be able to obtain
+configuration for any OAuth providers that you would like your users
-access tokens from.
+to be able to obtain access tokens from.
   * The client id and client secret are usually generated when you
   register your submit machine as an application with the
   OAuth provider's API.
 The client secret should be kept in a file